ben0bi/Be-LED/README.md

 ******************************************************************************
 Important:

-You NEED to operate from the ROOT DIR of this application.
+You NEED[ed] to operate from the ROOT DIR of this application.
 (You can NOT "cd autoboot" and then "./autostart_after", it must be "autoboot/autostart_after".
 Also, as far as I know, you can also NOT "cd node_client" and then "sudo node node_LED_server.js ...",